Big box rules: Target’s online campaign readied it for virus

 Target’s stores were directly involved in supplying goods for 80% of online sales.
 Same-day services, such as curbside pickup at stores for things ordered online, nearly tripled.

-Cornell said that by April, weeks into the spread of the pandemic in the U.S, shoppers began to buy make discretionary purchases like clothing and household goods.
-He believes that came from stimulus checks.
+Clothing sales, a high-margin category for retailers, slipped during the quarter, but that business began to rebound at the tail end of the quarter.
+Cornell cites government stimulus checks for that late bump in discretionary spending.

-Target picked up market share across all categories, Cornell said, and it counts 5 million new customers on its online website, and 2 million new users of its drive-up services.
+It is unclear if other retailers, particularly those that are still closed, saw the same uptick with the arrival of those checks.

-As has been seen with other retailers that are operating in a pandemic, costs soared as well.
+As with other retail companies operating in a pandemic, costs soared as well.
 Target spent and additional $500 million on things directly related to the outbreak.
 It’s bumped up hourly pay for workers by $2.
 It has now extended emergency pay for those workers to July 4.
 Target also spent money to sanitize stores and warehouses, new protections for workers an signage for customers to ensure social distancing.

 Cornell said those costs will be the new reality going forward.